 While there are many fireworks displays across England, the New Year’s Eve show in central London is unrivalled.
 Taking place at the London Eye, the display is one of the biggest, and most famous, annual winter events in London.
 Fireworks light up the city’s skyline in dramatic fashion as music plays in time to the colourful explosions.
 Tickets sell fast so it’s worth booking in advance, tube travel is usually free from around 11:30pm – 4:30am, too.

 London Art Fair is the UK’s premiere modern British and contemporary art fair.
 The event offers collectors and curators an excellent opportunity to browse and pick up pieces by leading international artists and up-and-coming talents from the early 20th century to the present day.
-Celebrating its 29th anniversary in 2017, more than 125 galleries will be represented at the next edition.

 Chinese New Year is a major celebration in the city, particularly within the Chinese community.
 One of the most exciting events of the season is the Magical Lantern Festival at Chiswick House Gardens.
 Bringing art and culture together in magnificent fashion, the festival showcases a beautiful trail of lanterns and illuminations, as well as entertainment, rides and attractions.